 Kubernetes monitoring helps you identify issues and proactively manage Kubernetes clusters.
-Effective monitoring for Kubernetes clusters makes it easier to manage your containerized infrastructure, by tracking uptime, utilization of cluster resources (such as memory, CPU, and storage), and interaction between cluster components.
+Effective monitoring for Kubernetes clusters makes it easier to manage your containerized workloads, by tracking uptime, utilization of cluster resources (such as memory, CPU, and storage), and interaction between cluster components.

 This is part of an extensive series of guides about observability.